wences-sanchez/Knowledge-Base/Introduction to AWS (Legacy).md

 	- ## Chapter 6: Databases
 	-
 		- ### Defining Databases
-			- About databases in AWS: #carta
+			- About databases in AWS: #flashcard
-			- Amazon Aurora is a MySQL and PostgreSQL compatible database built for the cloud.
+				- **Amazon Aurora** is a MySQL and PostgreSQL compatible database built for the cloud.
-			- Amazon RDS
+				- **Amazon RDS**
-			- Amazon Redshift is a cloud database warehouse service.
+				- **Amazon Redshift** is a cloud database warehouse service.
-			- Amazon DynamoDB: NoSQL key-value database for any scale
+				- **Amazon DynamoDB**: NoSQL key-value database for any scale
-			- Amazon ElastiCache for caching and session management.
+				- **Amazon ElastiCache** for caching and session management.
 		- ### Reviewing RDS
 			- https://aws.amazon.com/es/relational-database/
 		- ### Discussing DynamoDB
-			- What is DynamoDB? #carta
+			- What is DynamoDB? #flashcard
 				- DynamoDB is a key-value database.
 It has a primary key with the partition and sort keys.
 But a modifiable number of attributes.
 And works great with serverless.
 It's not as fixed as RDS ;)
 				  ![Screenshot_20220425_100725.png](./assets/Screenshot_20220425_100725_1660910483483_0.png)
 				-
 		- ### Evaluating ElastiCache
-			- What is ElastiCache used for?
+			- What is ElastiCache used for? #flashcard
 				- ElastiCache is used for caching (for making a website faster)
 	- ---
 	- ## Chapter 7: Networking